garrandall/popular-music-data/tracks/dr-heckyll---mr-jive-men-at-work.md

 And he's never, never sad

 Whoa oh, it's off to work he goes
-In the name of science and all its wonders....
+In the name of science and all its wonders...

 This is the story of Dr. Heckyll and Mr. Jive
 They are a person who feels good to be alive